Divyang2599/CST8915-Full-stack-Cloud-native-Development/Lab 07/README.md

 This was demonstrated live during the lab:

 **Before restart:** An order was placed through the Store Front (4x Dog Food, Total: $79.96).
-The RabbitMQ dashboard confirmed **Queues: 1, Ready: 1** — the order message was sitting in the queue waiting to be processed.
+The RabbitMQ dashboard confirmed **Queues: 1, Ready: 1**.
+The order message was sitting in the queue waiting to be processed.

 **After pod deletion/restart:** The RabbitMQ pod was deleted.
 Kubernetes automatically restarted it (because it is managed by a Deployment controller).
 However, the new pod started with a completely fresh ephemeral filesystem.
-Upon logging back into the RabbitMQ management UI, the dashboard showed **Queues: 0** — the order was permanently lost.
+Upon logging back into the RabbitMQ management UI, the dashboard showed **Queues: 0**,  the order was permanently lost.

 This was also observed when the AKS cluster was stopped overnight and restarted the next day.
 All previously queued messages were gone, confirming that no data survived the pod lifecycle.